mbusigin/disbatch/docs/Differences.md

 - `parameters` has been renamed to `params` in task documents.
 - `count_todo` and `count_total` have been removed from the queue documents.
   These are now counted on demand.
-- `queues` has been removed from the node documents.
+- `queues` has been removed from the node documents in the `nodes` collection.
-- `maxthreads` (which applied per node) in queues has been replaced by `threads` (which applies across all nodes).
+- `maxthreads` (which applied per DEN) in queues has been replaced by `threads` (which applies across all DENs).

 #### New:
-- can limit a node to a maximum number of tasks to run (value goes in the `nodes` collection documents)
+- can limit a DEN to a maximum number of tasks to run (value goes in the `nodes` collection documents)